Data centre

 Personal protective equipment such as harnesses and lanyards must also be maintained and inspected per AS/NZS 1891.4 requirements.
 Legally, any issues (e.g. a damaged anchor or ladder) must be rectified promptly, and records of inspections, maintenance, and worker training should be kept to demonstrate compliance.

-Best practice for data centre operators is to go beyond the minimum – this includes proactive maintenance (with inspections before due dates), periodic audits of all height access areas, and thorough training and permit systems for special scenarios like confined spaces or vertical cable risers that combine height and access hazards.
+Best practice for data centre maintenance management includes proactive servicing (with inspections before due dates), periodic audits of all height access areas, and thorough training and permit systems for special scenarios like confined spaces or vertical cable risers that combine height and access hazards.
 By exceeding basic compliance and continually managing these risks, facility managers ensure ongoing safety for anyone working at heights in and around the data centre.

 Key Safety Considerations Inside Data Centres